eomasters-repos/eom-commons-lib/README.md

 # eom-commons
-Library of common utilities for Java
+Library of common utilities for Java.
+Not yet intended for public use.